SumoLogic/sumologic-kubernetes-collection/tools/README.md

 pod "diag" deleted
 ```

+## Interactive mode

-The pod can be also run in interactive mode, i.e.:
+The pod can be also run in interactive mode:

-`$ kubectl run diag --generator=run-pod/v1 -it --rm --restart=Never --image sumologic/kubernetes-diagnostics -- /bin/bash -l`
+`$ kubectl run tools --generator=run-pod/v1 -it --rm --restart=Never --image sumologic/kubernetes-tools -- /bin/bash -l`